-The amendments have removed the requirement to analyse expenditure and income (the Net Cost of Police Services) in line with Service Reporting Code of Practice (SERCOP).
-In addition the requirement to re-allocate support services and overheads across CIPFA's mandatory SERCOP categories of policing activities was also removed.
+The amendments have removed the requirement to analyse expenditure and income (the Net Cost of Police Services) in line with Service Reporting Code of Practice (SerCOP).
+In addition the requirement to re-allocate support services and overheads across CIPFA's mandatory SerCOP categories of policing activities was also removed.

 The result is that for 2016/17, the Net Cost of Police Services has been reported in line with internal management reports for the PCC Group and Chief Constable.
 The presentation is not segmental and the costs of overheads and support services have not been re-allocated.
 However the format is in accordance with the authority's arrangements for accountability and financial performance.
-The 2015/16 Comprehensive Income and Expenditure Account, which was prepared on the SERCOP basis has been re-stated for comparability.
+The 2015/16 SerCOP has been re-stated for comparability.

-1.7 Leases
+1.6 Leases